mantidproject/mantid/docs/source/interfaces/Frequency_domain_analysis.rst

 all of the information required to produce a forward FFT.
 The Advanced Options table contains the information for adding padding and apodization functions to the data.

-Selecting the workspace to be ``PhaseQuad`` will cause the :ref:`PhaseQuad <algm-PhaseQuad>` algortihm to be called first.
+Selecting the workspace to be ``PhaseQuad`` will cause the :ref:`PhaseQuad <algm-PhaseQuad>` algorithm to be called first.
 If no phase table is available then the interface will generate one and output the result as ``PhaseTable``.
-It is possible to select the direction of the axis when generating the table and it is possoble to use a pre-existing ``PhaseTable``. **Note that the PhaseQuad option requires the data archieve to be in the search directory.
+It is possible to select the direction of the axis when generating the table and it is possible to use a pre-existing ``PhaseTable``. **Note that the PhaseQuad option requires the data archieve to be in the search directory**.

 The Calculate button will execute the :ref:`Padding and Apodization <algm-PaddingAndApodization>`  and then :ref:`FFT <algm-FFT>` algortihms.
 The output workspace will be added to
 ``FFTMuon``.